 Should clubs not comply with the rule, they could be punished with a fine or a transfer ban.

-How have other clubs dealt with the rule?
+How have clubs worked around the rule?

-Last year, Vinicius Jr was registered in Castilla.
+The season before that, Vinicius Jr was registered in Castilla.
 This is allowed as according to Liga rules, U-23 players – or U-25 players with a professional contract – can switch between senior and reserve teams.

 Why does La Liga have the non-EU players rule?